endoflife-date/endoflife.date/products/godot.md

       template: "{{version}}"

 # Do not forget to remove the link after the first patch release.
-# For 3.x releases, they get deprecated on 3.x+1 release
+# For 3.x releases, they get deprecated on 3.x+1 release (both 3.5 and 3.6 are LTS)
 releases:
 -   releaseCycle: "4.3"
     releaseDate: 2024-08-15